 At first glance, the friezes skirting along the top of the outer wall of the Col·legi d’Arquitectes de Catalunya in Plaça Nova could be assumed to be modern street art.
 In fact these friezes, completed in 1960, are one of the few free public pieces of Picasso art in the world.

-Xavier Busquets i Sindreu, the architectural director of project, was inspired by a mural created by Joan Miró in collaboration with Llorens Artigas, blending modern art and architecture.
+Xavier Busquets i Sindreu, the architectural director of the project, was inspired by a mural created by Joan Miró in collaboration with Llorens Artigas, blending modern art and architecture.
 He had met with Picasso in Cannes several years earlier and had been struck by the great artist’s intensity and curiosity.
 Due to General Franco’s fascist grip on Spain, Picasso had been living in self-imposed exile from the city he loved so dearly.
 Therefore, Picasso would work from afar and the project would involve a large scale reproduction of his drawings.

 When Sindreu proposed a collaboration with Antoni Cumella, a renowned ceramicist, Picasso instead suggested working with Carl Nesjar, who had reproduced some of Picasso’s drawings for the Norwegian government headquarters in Oslo.
 Nesjar was mastering a new technique called sandblasting and Picasso believed their collaboration could produce something unique.